meet the onespirit team

 OneSpirit Chair of Trustees

 Joanna started her career in Fine Art specialising in painting and sculpture.
 After winning an award from The Henry Moore Foundation, she worked as an independent artist.
+This developed into teaching art with a focus on social issues, which eventually led to a career change following further training.
+She has now worked as a social worker for 25 years.

 As well as being a manager in a hospice developing bereavement services for adults and children social work dept, and chaplaincy.
 She became a Schwartz-round facilitator whilst working there.
 She was Ordained in 2011 and took a career break for 5 years to raise her daughter and care for her mother who had Alzheimer’s disease.